dyd1024/Dyck2EUF/README.md

 # Dyck2EUF
-This is the artifact of submission **SMT-based Solving Dyck-Reachability with Applications to Static Analysis**.
+This is the artifact for the submission titled **SMT-based Solving of Dyck-Reachability with Applications to Static Analysis**.

 # Prerequisites
 + Unix / Linux OS: We have validated the artifact on Ubuntu 22.04 system